allthingslinux/code-of-conduct/README.md

 ### 1.4.
 Respecting Authority & Rules
 As we are a large and growing community, we ask for you to be cooperative and avoid disruption when it comes to moderation.
 In cases where you want to provide constructive criticism on a case, or it feels unjust in some way, please make a ticket.
-Otherwise, please note that it’s not your business.
-We have public logs for this reason if you are curious about what’s going on.
+Otherwise, please respect the privacy of others and confidentiallity of some moderation duties.
+In the aim of transparency, we also provide public logs if you wish to view them.

 We ask for you to not comment on ongoing, recently resolved situations, or especially ask questions like “what happened?” when a situation is serious.
 Other disruptive behavior in this regard are things like:
 * Screenshots and forwarding of mod logs in public chats
 * Bumping rulebreaking messages via reply, especially after a mod is dealing with it